 Baguettes diamonds are a perfect way to add lustre to your ring design.
 The word “baguette” is a French word for a long, narrow loaf of bread.
 These rectangular step-cuts typically have 14 facets and large, open tables with unbeveled corners.
 They can either be straight where the length of the corners are the same or they can be tapered where one corner is shorter.
 Always used as an accent stone, they became popular during the Art Deco (1920s-30s) era due to their geometric shape and lustrous lean facets.

 Half moon diamonds are cut straight on one side and curved on the other side; they are essentially an oval diamond cut in half.
 Originally the shape was developed as a step-cut in the 1920s but evolved into a brilliant cut through market conditions.
-They are usually always sold as pairs to complement a center gemstone with a straight edge like emerald, princess and cushion cuts.
+They are usually always sold as pairs to complement a centre gemstone with a straight edge like emerald, princess and cushion cuts.
 However, they are perfectly paired with ovals.

 A trapezoid has four sides, the top and bottom sides are parallel while the two remaining sides slant upwards and inwards.
-Like half-moon diamonds, they are usually always sold as pairs to complement a center gemstone with a straight edge like emerald, princess and cushion cuts.
-Typically, trapezoids are step-cut but are also available in brilliant-cuts depending on the faceting of the center gemstone they are paired with.
+Like half-moon diamonds, they are usually always sold as pairs to complement a centre gemstone with a straight edge like emerald, princess and cushion cuts.
+Typically, trapezoids are step-cut but are also available in brilliant-cuts depending on the faceting of the centre gemstone they are paired with.

 A trilliant cut, sometimes called a trillion or trillian, is a triangular type of gemstone cut.
 Always a brilliant cut, it has either curved (trillions) or not curved (trilliants) sides.
-Developed in the first half of the 20th century by the Asscher brothers in Amsterdam, this cut is used as either center or side accent gemstones.
+Developed in the first half of the 20th century by the Asscher brothers in Amsterdam, this cut is used as either centre or side accent gemstones.

 The choice of engagement ring setting is important as it determines the overall finished look of your ring design.

 The cathedral setting takes its inspiration from the high arches and beams that uphold ceilings inside cathedrals.
 With graceful arches of precious metal, the cathedral setting is most visible when viewed through the finger.
-The center stone of the ring is elevated to dramatic heights, allowing maximum light to flow around and through it, resulting in breathtaking brilliance that reflects off the metalwork.
-It also ensures that your diamond or colored gemstone has a magical impact because the size of the stone appears larger since it is lifted off the shank.
+The centre stone of the ring is elevated to dramatic heights, allowing maximum light to flow around and through it, resulting in breathtaking brilliance that reflects off the metalwork.
+It also ensures that your diamond or coloured gemstone has a magical impact because the size of the stone appears larger since it is lifted off the shank.

-A contemporary favourite for active goers, bezel settings offer a slightly more secure grip on center gemstones than the classic prong setting and protect against accidental damage, by encasing the stone seamlessly with a piece of metal.
+A contemporary favourite for active goers, bezel settings offer a slightly more secure grip on centre gemstones than the classic prong setting and protect against accidental damage, by encasing the stone seamlessly with a piece of metal.
 A bezel setting also ensures the engagement ring doesn’t catch on clothing fibres or hair.
 The aesthetic is clean, modern, and easy to love.
-And in the spirit of commitment, if you’re not ready to commit to a bezel, try a half bezel—this setting adds more brilliance to the center gemstone because it leaves two sides of the gemstone open.
+And in the spirit of commitment, if you’re not ready to commit to a bezel, try a half bezel—this setting adds more brilliance to the centre gemstone because it leaves two sides of the gemstone open.

 A ring setting with no rails is essentially a cathedral settings where the side profile looks as if the stone is nestled closely into the claws to give an illusion of floating.